Turnitin®

 -

-can be used to perform originality checks on students' assignments
+used to perform originality checks on students' assignments

 -

-can be used to evaluate students' submissions using QuickMarks® and rubrics/grading forms
+used to evaluate students' submissions using QuickMarks® and rubrics/grading forms

 -

-can be set up so marks generated in Turnitin® automatically sync as draft into the assignments tool and gradebook in Brightspace
+set up so marks generated in Turnitin® automatically sync as draft into the assignments tool and gradebook in Brightspace

 Before you start using Turnitin®